 Unless stated otherwise, if you are in the European Union Area (“EU”) or United Kingdom the Controller of your personal data collected by us on this Website or otherwise is AZoNetwork.
 AZoNetwork UK Ltd a wholly owned subsidiary of AZoNetwork processes all UK and EU personal data.
-This means that we are responsible for ensuring that we do so in full compliance with the UK Data Protection Act 2018 and GDPR, all other related privacy laws and any codes of practice issued by the Information Commissioner.
+This means that we are responsible for ensuring that we do so in full compliance with the UK Data Protection Act 2018, GDPR, CCPA, all other related privacy laws and any codes of practice issued by the Information Commissioner.

 The Website is not intended for children and we do not knowingly collect personal data relating to children.

 Links to other websites